calvingit/FlowControllerDemo/README.md

 # FlowControllerDemo
-A demo showed flowController pattern in iOS
+A demo showed flowController pattern in iOS.